AvaAvarai/Java-Parallel-Coordinates-Vis/README.md

 - `sin_cos.csv` - Dataset containing sin and cos values for various angles.
 Classes: Sin, Cos
 - `wheat_seeds.csv` - UCI's wheat seeds dataset.
 Classes: 0, 1, 2
 - `wine.csv` - Dataset with chemical analysis of wines.
 Classes: Class_0, Class_1, Class_2

+## License

+This project and its contents are freely available for personal and commercial use under the MIT license.
+Please see `LICENSE` for full license details.